Monarchs and Milkweeds

 Weston Family Tall Grass Prairie Interpretive Centre, Manitoba

 Inventories and Monitoring

 Help NCC spot milkweed and Monarchs in Manitoba’s Tall Grass Prairie.
 As a citizen scientist, you will help us assess the success of our conservation work in providing suitable habitat for this endangered species.
+No special expertise needed!

 The data we collect will also be submitted to the Mission Monarch project, a Canada-wide initiative to collect information about the distribution and status of the Monarch.